stringintech/blog/content/post/spring-jwt/index.md

 If all filters pass, the request reaches Spring's `DispatcherServlet` which routes it to the [getAuthenticatedUser](https://github.com/stringintech/security-101/blob/9be5bc387208fa8ade2edb35431ecace769f52f7/java/src/main/java/com/stringintech/security101/controller/UserController.java#L57) endpoint in `UserController`.
 This endpoint retrieves the authenticated user information from SecurityContextHolder that was populated during the filter chain process.

-Note: Spring Security combines filters with specialized components (like `AuthorizationManager` in AuthorizationFilter) to handle various security concerns.
-However, to understand the core authentication flow, I focused on the key players.
+**Note:** Spring Security employs a rich ecosystem of filters and specialized components to handle various security concerns.
+To understand the core authentication flow, I only focused on the key players in JWT token validation and user authentication.

 ## Go Implementation: Mapping Components